 The library is an integral part of learning at St Cecilia's.
 Children are actively encouraged to borrow books and use library resources.
-The library is open at lunchtime each Tuesday for the children to use the facilities.
-Kindergarten and Year 1 have a weekly library lesson whilst years 2 to 6 have an opportunity to borrow books each week.
+The library is open at lunchtime each Friday for the children to use the facilities.
+Kindergarten to Year 6 have an opportunity to borrow books each week.